How the Malaysian plantation sector performed over the past 8 years

 Returns

-The declining profits coupled with the “stable” Shareholders Funds and increasing Total Assets meant that the returns over the past 8 years have declined.
+The profits pattern coupled with the increasing Shareholders Funds and Total Assets meant that the returns over the past 10 years showed some volatility.

 The following two charts illustrate this.
 For both the ROE and ROA,